Cepeen/cepeen.github.io/cluenotepadpp.md

 *Information automatically collected*

-*/In Short:/**/ /*/Some information — such as your Internet Protocol (IP) address and/or browser and device characteristics — is collected automatically when you visit our Services./
+Some information — such as your Internet Protocol
+(IP) address and/or browser and device characteristics — is collected automatically when you visit our Services.

 We automatically collect certain information when you visit, use, or navigate the Services.
 This information does not reveal your specific identity (like your name or contact information) but may include the device and usage information, such as your IP address, browser, and device characteristics, operating system, language preferences, referring URLs, device name, country, location, information about how and when you use our Services, and other technical information.
 This information is primarily needed to maintain the security and operation of our Services, and for our internal analytics and reporting purposes.